TharinduSum/TharinduSum/README.md

 # Welcome to My GitHub Page! 👋

 ## Who am I?
-I'm a tech enthusiast passionate about exploring new technologies and sharing knowledge with the world.
-As a full-time Software Engineer, I love writing articles, creating courses, and making YouTube videos to help others learn and grow.

 Hello! 👋 I'm Tharindu Sumanarathna, an undergraduate student pursuing a BSc (Hons) degree in Computer Engineering.
 I am passionate about software engineering and exploring various aspects of technology.
 Here are some highlights about me: